Opening Night in the Sloterpark

 Guest artists and instruction

-Who will be conducting the Young orchestra?
+Who will be conducting the Concertgebouw Orchestra Young?

 Who will be instructing those participating in Young?